SQLi Lab 5

 How Exploit Works#

-• The category parameter is vulnerable to SQL injection.
+categoryparameter is vulnerable to SQL injection. - A

-• Another injection pulls column names from information_schema.columns.
+UNION SELECTis used to list table names frominformation_schema.tables. - Another injection pulls column names from

 Usage#